 (Message-Driven Beans).
 By default, a transaction starts and stops in relation with the execution time of a business method oronMessage

-In this example, one may imagine that operation 2 fails (a raised exception materialized such a failure).
-The overall business logic is such that operation 3 must not success.
-Having a transaction associated with operation 1 guarantees a consistent (collaborative) functioning between operation 2 and operation 3.
+In this example, one may imagine that step 2 fails (a raised exception materialized such a failure).
+The overall business logic is such that step 3 must not success.
+Having a transaction associated with step 1 guarantees a consistent (collaborative) functioning between step 2 and step 3

 Required